 Both stages of the project have been supported by a New Zealand Oral History Award.
 Wellington Photographic Supplies have helped greatly by scanning many of the historic images I collected.

-Stage 1 of the project is archived in the Oral History Collection at the Alexander Turnbull Library, Wellington.
-Please contact me through Facebook or by email if you know of older butchers who might be able to help with my research, or if you have any photographs of butchers shops.
+The project is archived in the Oral History Collection at the Alexander Turnbull Library, Wellington.
+I have published a short audio story using material recorded for the project A Butcher’s day – Wahine Day 1968 Please contact me through Facebook or by email if you know of older butchers who might be able to help with my research, or if you have any photographs of butchers shops.

 I am one of three interviewers on the Family Memory Project, the first national study of multigenerational New Zealand European/Pākehā family memory.
 The research focuses on the descendants of European settlers who came to New Zealand before 1914 and